chinamike65/hugo-tuolesi/content/book1/book1en.md

 "A Hymn of Experience (Lam rim nyam gur)" is about how to achieve step-by-step cultivation, and it must be memorized.

-"The Three Main Paths" is about the three main paths of renunciation, bodhicitta, and emptiness, which must be memorized.
+"The Three Principal Aspects of the Path" is about the three main paths of renunciation, bodhicitta, and emptiness, which must be memorized.

 There are more than ten chapters in "A Hymn of Experience (Lam rim nyam gur)", which condensed the essence of the two major treatises, "The Great Treatise on the Stages of the Path to Enlightenment" and "The Brief Treatise on the Stages of the Path to Enlightenment".